Invertible Extractors and Wiretap Protocols: Acknowledgment

 The real difficulty lies with the inverter because $\modf$ is not a balanced function (that is, all images do not have the same number of preimages), thus we will not be able to obtain a perfect inverter.
 Nevertheless, it is possible to construct an inverter with a close-to-uniform output in $\ell_\infty$ norm.
-This turns out to be as good as having a perfect inverter, and thanks to the following lemma, we will still be able to use it to construct a wiretap protocol with zero leakage:
+This turns out to be as good as having a perfect inverter, and thanks to the Lemma~\ref{lem:infty} below, we will still be able to use it to construct a wiretap protocol with zero leakage.
+Intuitively, the reason is that even though we are not working with a perfect inverter and thus the distribution of the encoding conditioned on the intruder's observation will not precisely be a symbol-fixing source, but it is extremely close to one, and the proof of Theorem~\ref{thm:protocol} for the case of zero leakage will still go through.

 \begin{lem} Suppose that $f\colon [d]^n \rightarrow [d]^m $ is a $(k,2^{-\Omega(m)})_d$ symbol-fixing extractor and that $\cX$ is a distribution on $[d]^n$ such that $\|\mathcal{X}-\U_{[d]^n}\|_\infty \le 2^{-\Omega(m)}/d^n$.
 Denote by $\cX'$ the distribution $\cX$ conditioned on any fixing of at most $n-k$ coordinates.
 Then $f(\cX') \sim_{2^{-\Omega(m)}} \U_{[d]^m}$. \end{lem} \begin{Proof} By Proposition~\ref{prop:closeFunction}, it suffices to show that $\cX'$ is $2^{-\Omega(m)}$-close to an $(n, k)_d$ symbol-fixing source.
 Let $S \subseteq [d]^m$ denote the support of $\cX'$, and let $\eps/d^n$ be the $\ell_\infty$ distance between $\mathcal{X}$ and $\U_{[d]^n}$, so that by our assumption, $\eps = 2^{-\Omega(m)}$.
 By the bound on the $\ell_\infty$ distance, we know that $\Pr_\mathcal{X}(S)$ is between $\frac{|S|}{d^n}(1 - \eps)$ and $\frac{|S|}{d^n}(1 + \eps)$.
 Hence for any $x \in S$, $\Pr_{\cX'}(x)$, which is $\Pr_{\cX}(x)/\Pr_{\cX}(S)$, is between $\frac{1}{|S|}\cdot \frac{1 - \eps}{1 + \eps}$ and $\frac{1}{|S|}\cdot \frac{1 + \eps}{1 - \eps}$.
 This differs from $1/|S|$ by at most $O(\eps)/|S|$.
 Hence, $\cX'$ is $2^{-\Omega(m)}$-close to $\U_S$. \end{Proof}